aradhyxsingh/aradhyxsingh/README.md

 * I have experience in the field of Frontend Development, Competitive Coding, Machine Learning, Deep Learning and Computer Vision.💻

-* Connect with me on LinkedIn [LinkedIn Profile](https://www.linkedin.com/in/aradhya-singh/)
+* Connect with me on LinkedIn [Aradhya Singh](https://www.linkedin.com/in/aradhya-singh/)

 ### Software And Services Worked On :computer: